Poisonous Mushrooms¶

 DecisionTreeClassifier(random_state=0)

-Get the most important features found by the Decision Tree¶
+Get the most important features¶

 In [8]:

-importances = pd.DataFrame(data={"Feature": X_train.columns, "Gini importance": decision_tree_classifier.feature_importances_}).sort_values(by="Gini importance", ascending=False).reset_index(drop=True)
+feature_importances = pd.DataFrame(data={"Feature": X_train.columns, "Gini importance": classifier.feature_importances_}).sort_values(by="Gini importance", ascending=False).reset_index(drop=True)

-most_important_features = importances[importances["Gini importance"] >= 0.01]
+most_important_features = feature_importances[feature_importances["Gini importance"] >= 0.01]

 most_important_features